naomiyaki/kamajii/README.md

 ```
 You never have to run `dev-bundle` or `bundle-build` on their own (they is run as part of `dev` and `bundle` respectively), but they're useful to point out because this is the main Parcel command.
 It passes the renderer endpoint `src/index.html` to Parcel and also flags a "target" called "renderer."

-*The reason there are so many scripts is because Kamajii uses npm-run-all to consolidate multiple smaller scripts into one.
+##### The reason there are so many scripts is because Kamajii uses npm-run-all to consolidate multiple smaller scripts into one.
 Every other script in `package.json` is one of these smaller scripts.

+#### Minimal Parcel Configuration
 ```
   "renderer": "./bundle/index.html",
   "targets": {